-No Name Camel Case Mult.
-Data Type Remarks and/or Units data CodingFormat = 1, 2, 3, 5, 6 or 7 • • 1 Time stamp timePoint 1 Character DateTime data CodingFormat = 8 1 Name of the station stationName 01 Character 2 Station identification number stationNumber 01 Integer 3 Number of time records numberOfTimes 01 Integer Only mandatory if timeIntervalIndex = 1.
-Use at Values Group level only for dataCodingFormat = 8.
-4 Index for time interval timeIntervalIndex 1 (Integer) 1 (TRUE) denotes uniform time interval; interval provided by timeRecordInterval .
-0 (FALSE) denotes non-uniform time interval.
-This is a boolean implemented as described in Table 10c-1.
-5 Time interval timeRecordInterval 01 Integer Only if timeIntervalIndex = 1 The uniform interval between time records.
+No Name Camel Case Mult Data Type Remarks and/or Units dataC odingFormat = 1, 2, 3, 4, 5, 6 or 7 · 1 Time stamp timePoint 1 String DateTime dataCodingFormat = 8 1 Name of the station stationName 01 String For example, a geographic description or 'Not Available' 2 Station identification stationIdentification 01 String For example, a letter number code for the station or 'Not Available' 3 Number of records numberOfTimes 01 Integer Value here overrides the corresponding value at Instance level 4 Index for time interval timeIntervalIndex 1 (Integer) 1 (TRUE) denotes uniform time interval; interval provided by timeRecordInterval 0 (FALSE) denotes non-uniform time interval.
+This is a Boolean data type implemented as described in Table 10c-1 5 Time interval timeRecordInterval 01 Integer Only if timeIntervalIndex = 1 The uniform interval between time records.
 Units: Seconds.
-Use at Values Group level only for dataCodingFormat = 8.
-6 Valid time of earliest value startDateTime 01 Character Only mandatory if timeIntervalIndex = 7 DateTime format 7 Valid time of latest value endDateTime 01 Character Only mandatory if timeIntervalIndex = 1.
-DateTime format (additional attributes) (As specified in Product Specification)
+Value here overrides corresponding value at Instance level 6 Valid time of earliest value startDateTime 01 String DateTime format 7 Valid time of latest value endDateTime 01 String DateTime format (additional attributes) (As specified in Product Specification)